smartmobilefactory/SMF-Fastlane-Commons/setup/README.md

 `smf_upload_dsyms`: This lane uploads the symbolication files to sentry. :arrow_up:

-`smf_upload_to_appcenter`: This lane uploads the IPA to App Center if a `appcenter_id` is given for the build variant in the Config.json. :arrow_up: Further, this lane uploads the IPA to hockey if a `hockey_id` is given for the build variant.
+`smf_upload_to_appcenter`: This lane uploads the IPA to App Center if a `appcenter_id` is given for the build variant in the Config.json. :arrow_up: Further, this lane uploads the IPA to hockey if a `hockeyapp_id` is given for the build variant.
 ```
  "live": {
        "variant": "productionRelease",